 Idaho has been keeping track of elk numbers since 1935.
 Elk are seen as a resource, managed in order to maximize profit and provide reliable hunting opportunities.
 Aside from fixed income from federal grants, selling elk to hunters is a leading revenue source for the Idaho Department of Fish and Game (IDFG).
 The current population estimate in Idaho is more than 120,000 elk, just 4% below the all-time highest count of 125,000.

 Why are elk doing so well despite the fact that Idaho has the highest wolf population of the western states, excluding Alaska?
-Could it be that 25 years of predation pressure from wolves has strengthened prey herds and reawakened survival instincts that have allowed prey and predator to exist side by side for millennia?
+Could it be that more than 25 years of predation pressure from wolves has strengthened prey herds and reawakened survival instincts that have allowed prey and predator to exist side by side for millennia?
 Researchers in Yellowstone now report changes in elk behavior and the way in which they respond to the renewed threat of predation.
 When confronted by wolves, not just bull elk, but even cow elk now often stand their ground, turning around and returning the assault with their own aggressive advances.
 Yellowstone’s chief wildlife biologist, Dr. Doug Smith states, “A prime-age cow elk in Yellowstone between the ages of 2 and about 13, is virtually invulnerable to wolf predation.”

 Each species of predator specializes in different feeding patterns on elk and take advantage of different opportunities.
 Bears are specialists in finding and feeding on elk calves every spring.
 Mountain lions also feed on more elk calves than wolves do.
 A 2019 study from Idaho showed that mountain lions kill more adult female elk than wolves and considerably more elk calves than wolves.

 Research from Yellowstone shows that wolves prefer to target female elk between 13 and 16 years old, near the end of their life.
 By hunting the older female elk, wolves remove the competition for younger and more reproductive cow elk.
-Incidentally, the average cow elk selected by a hunter is two to six years old, during the reproductive and fertile prime of a cow elk’s life.
+In contrast, the average cow elk selected by a hunter is two to six years old, during the reproductive and fertile prime of a cow elk’s life.